AbyxBelgium/TypeScriptRestMapper/README.md

  * Endpoint's name is automatically derived from classname provided to service (even plurafying the classname automatically where necessary)
  * Completely configurable.
 This package is built on top of Axios, one of the most popular JavaScript HTTP-libraries out there.
 All of Axios options can be set through this package, yielding full flexibility.
  * Built-in support for Date-objects.

+See our (quickstart)[https://github.com/AbyxBelgium/TypeScriptRestMapper/wiki/Quickstart] and start developing with TypeScript REST Mapper right now.

 **NOTE: This package is still under development, and as a consequence documentation is still under development.
 I don't think the API will change in the future, but changes are not ruled out.**